Rishabhbafna/the-startup-valley/README.md

 * A unique concept to list budding startups from schools and colleges.
 * A special section for inspiring stories of startups growing from scratch.
 * A learn section for amateurs as well as experts to learn and share knowledge.
+* A platform to promote entrepenuership culture among school and college going students.